 A Different View Point on Imbolc and its History

-This season belongs to Brigid, the Celtic goddess who in later times became revered as a Christian saint.
+This season belongs to Brigid, the Celtic goddess who, in later times became revered as a Christian saint.
 Originally, her festival on February 1 was known as Imbolc or Oimelc, two names which refer to the lactation of the ewes, the flow of milk that heralds the return of the life-giving forces of spring.
 Later, the Catholic Church replaced this festival with Candlemas Day on February 2, which is dedicated to the Virgin Mary and features candlelight processions.
 The powerful figure of Brigid the Light-Bringer over lights both pagan and Christian celebrations.
 As with many of the Pagan Sabbats, Imbolc has made its way into the lives of non-pagans.
 The foretelling and omen properties of the holiday gradually evolved into Groundhog Day, the day when the end of winter is foretold by the appearance (or non-appearance) of the groundhog.
 In most parts of the British Isles, February is a harsh and bitter month.
 In old Scotland, the month fell in the middle of the period known as Faoilleach, the Wolf-month; it was also known as a’ marbh mhiňs, the Dead-month.
-But although this season was so cold and drear, small but sturdy signs of new life began to appear: Lambs were born and soft rain brought new grass.
-Ravens begin to build their nests and larks were said to sing with a clearer voice.
+But although this season was so cold and drear, small but sturdy signs of new life began to appear: Lambs were born, and soft rain brought new grass.
+Ravens begin to build their nests, and larks were said to sing with a clearer voice.

-In Ireland, the land was prepared to receive the new seed with spade and plough; calves were born, and fishermen looked eagerly for the end of winter storms and rough seas to launch their boats again.
+In Ireland, the land was prepared to receive the new seed with spade and plow; calves were born, and fishermen looked eagerly for the end of winter storms and rough seas to launch their boats again.
 In Scotland, the Old Woman of winter, the Cailleach, is reborn as Bride, Young Maiden of Spring, fragile yet growing stronger each day as the sun rekindles its fire, turning scarcity into abundance.
 In some traditions, Cailleach is said to have imprisoned Bride.
 The return of the Spring being the result of her release.

 The exalted one… woman of wisdom… a goddess whom poets adored…” — Cormac’s Glossary